An English Teen, Circumcised in the USA

 "At school?"
 Simon turned and stared at him though hooded eyes.
 "I guess so...maybe."

 Shit.
 He was being cagey.
 That was ominous.
 "Listen, why don't you just tell me what's bugging you?"

 Simon shrugged and came and sat on the edge of the bed.
 His face was a mask.

 Simon didn't seem to be taking any notice.
-"Well...I...it's..." he started.
+"Well...I...it's..." he began hesitantly.
 Then the mask collapsed and his face twisted in confusion.
 Tormented, he tried to gather himself and hold it together.
 Finally he broke and just sobbed.
 "I don't know if I want to be gay.
 I...I'm really scared!"

 For the briefest of moments, all the wrong things went rushing through Luke’s head.
 OH THANK GOD, IT'S NOT ME!
 Followed by OH MY GOD!
 He’s a homosexual!